vrockai/pipeline-test/docs/content.md

 ---

 ## Longitudinal disease-associated gut microbiome differences in infants with food protein-induced allergic proctocolitis.
- 22.09.2022, _VM Martin, YV Virkud, E Dahan, HL Seay, D Itzkovits, H Vlamakis, R Xavier, WG Shreffler, Q Yuan, M Yassour_
+ 26.09.2022, _VM Martin, YV Virkud, E Dahan, HL Seay, D Itzkovits, H Vlamakis, R Xavier, WG Shreffler, Q Yuan, M Yassour_

+_Case-Control Studies, Child, Food Hypersensitivity, Gastrointestinal Microbiome, Humans, Immunoglobulin E, Infant, Longitudinal Studies, Proctocolitis, Prospective Studies, RNA, Ribosomal, 16S_
 Complex interactions between the gut microbiome and immune cells in infancy are thought to be part of the pathogenesis for the marked rise in pediatric allergic diseases, particularly food allergies.
 Food protein-induced allergic proctocolitis (FPIAP) is commonly the earliest recognized non-immunoglobulin E (IgE)-mediated food allergy in infancy and is associated with atopic dermatitis and subsequent IgE-mediated food allergy later in childhood.
 Yet, a large prospective longitudinal study of the microbiome of infants with FPIAP, including samples prior to symptom onset, has not been done.

 [Source](https://doi.org/10.1186/s40168-022-01322-y)